yetiki/Programming-Assignment-Percolation/README.md

 An IllegalArgumentException is thrown in the constructor if either $n$ ≤ 0 or trials ≤ 0.

-A main() method is included that takes two command-line arguments $n$ and $T$, performs $T$ independent computational experiments (discussed above) on an $n$ by $n$  grid, and prints the sample mean, sample standard deviation, and the 95% confidence interval for the percolation threshold.
+A main() method is included in PercolationStats that takes two command-line arguments $n$ and $T$, performs $T$ independent computational experiments (discussed above) on an $n$ by $n$  grid, and prints the sample mean, sample standard deviation, and the 95% confidence interval for the percolation threshold.
 StdRandom is used to generate random numbers; StdStats is used to compute the sample mean and sample standard deviation.